What is it?

 Could this problem happen again after the entropion operation?

-Although we cannot provide absolute certainty, it is true that when we undo the mechanisms that turn the eyelid inward, eyelid stability becomes normal again, and that practically assures that the problem does not happen again.
-However, this fact logically depends on the cause of the problem, as some processes are general pathologies whereby the eyelid issue is just one manifestation, and control of the general factors will be essential to avoid recurrence.
+Although we cannot provide absolute certainty, it is true that when we undo the mechanisms that turn the eyelid inward, eyelid stability becomes normal again, and this practically assures that the problem does not happen again.
+However, logically this fact depends on the cause of the problem, as some processes are general pathologies whereby the eyelid issue is just one manifestation, and control of the general factors will be essential to avoid recurrence.